OriginProtocol/origin/dapps/admin/README.md

 ### The UI is stuck on "loading..."

-Clear your browser's local storage for `origin-admin`.
+Clear your browser's local storage for `@origin/admin`.
 This seems to correlate with resetting your blockchain or re-populating your contracts.